wombleton/gitlaw-nz/acts/R/Rural Intermediate Credit Act 1927.md

 ##### 59 Exemption from company fees

-*   Every association under this Part of this Act is exempt from all fees payable by companies under the Companies Act 1955 or the [Companies Act 1993][97], as the case may be.
+*   Every association under this Part of this Act is exempt from all fees payable by companies under [the Companies Act 1993][97].

     Section 59: replaced, on 1 July 1994, by [section 2][98] of the Company Law Reform (Transitional Provisions) Act 1994 (1994 No 16).

+    Section 59: amended, on 5 December 2013, by [section 14][100] of the Companies Amendment Act 2013 (2013 No 111).

 ## Part 3
 Advances to farmers without intervention of associations